taincoin/taincoin/README.md

 Select language: EN

-Taincoin is a decentralized blockchain-based storage platform, it is to create simple cryptocurrency platform with using Blockchain technology.
+Taincoin is a decentralized blockchain-based security IoT and storage platform, it is to create simple cryptocurrency platform with using Blockchain technology.

 **Website:** [taincoin.com](http://taincoin.com)